greshma2005/Swiggy_Sales_Analysis/README.md

 ## 🚀 Project Overview

 This project delivers an end-to-end data analytics solution for a food delivery platform by transforming raw order data into actionable business insights and interactive dashboards.
-It demonstrates the ability to Work with real-world datasets and build meaningful KPIs
+It demonstrates the ability to Work with real-world datasets and build meaningful KPIs.

 ## 🎯 Business Objective
 To analyze food delivery data and answer key business questions: